Constitution Avenue (Islamabad)

-Constitution Avenue, also known as Shahrah-e-Dastoor (شاہراہ دستور), is a road in Islamabad, Pakistan.
+Constitution Avenue, also known as Shahrah-e-Dastoor (شاہراہ دستور), is a major north–south avenue in Islamabad, Pakistan that passes through the Red Zone.
+Its north end meets with the Khayban-e-Iqbal intersection and south end with an intersection of Srinagar Highway.

 A number of landmark and government buildings exist along the road, such as the Aiwan-e-Sadr, the Prime Minister's Office, the office of the Ministry of Foreign Affairs, the National Library of Pakistan, the Supreme Court of Pakistan, the Federal Shariat Court, the Cabinet Block, as well as the office of the Auditor General of Pakistan.

 The road has often been a site for political protests.

+Three Pillars of the state

+The prominence of the Constitution Avenue can be gauged from the fact that road is marked with three branches of Pakistani state along with the office of the head of the state of Pakistan.